ergest/sql_patterns/Book/chap0.md

 4. The **tradeoffs** are the consequences of applying that specific solution

 ## Who am I
-I’ve been writing SQL for 15+ years.
+I’ve been writing SQL for nearly two decades now.
 I’ve seen and written hundreds of thousands of lines of code.
-Over time I noticed a set of patterns and best practices I always come back to when writing queries.
+Over time I noticed a set of patterns and best practices I always came back to when writing queries.
 These patterns made my code more efficient, easier to understand and a breeze to maintain.

 ## Why did I write this book
 I have a background in computer science.
-As part of the curriculum we learn how to make our code more efficient, more readable and easy to debug.
-As I started to write SQL, I applied many of these lessons to my own code.
+As part of the curriculum we learn software engineering patterns that make our code more efficient, more readable and easier to debug.
+As I started to write SQL, I started applying many of these lessons to my own code.

 When reviewing other people’s code I would often spot the same mistakes.
 There were chunks of code that would repeat everywhere.
 The queries were long, complex and slow.
-I would often have rewrite them just so I could understand what they were doing.
+I'd often have torewrite them just so I could understand what they were doing.

 Software engineers have long used design patterns to make their code easier to write, understand and maintain.
 I looked around for a book or course that taught these same patterns for SQL.
 There are a lot of SQL books that show you how to query data, how to transform and model it but couldn’t find one that explained how to organize code, so I decided to write it myself.